-We live in a society where there is an unwillingness to see the unsavoury aspects of Britain’s past.
-Instead, we are comforted by the nostalgia of imperial notions.
+We live in a society where there is some unwillingness to see the unsavoury aspects of Britain’s past.
+Some people are comforted by the nostalgia of imperial notions.
 A recent YouGov poll found that nearly half of Brits are proud of their colonial past, while 43% think the British Empire was a “good thing”.

 Britain’s post-Brexit future was recently described in civil service documents as ‘Empire 2.0’, which was quickly met with ridicule by some journalists in Africa and India.
 But how does British history impact today’s relationships with Commonwealth countries?

 Join us to find out how have we reached this view of the past and the effect on the writing of history and our international reputation.

 EXETER PHOENIX, GANDY STREET, EXETER.
 EX4 3LS

 This event has been rescheduled from 28 May 2020 and 24 September 2020.
 All original tickets are valid